iotaledger/goshimmer/documentation/docs/protocol_specification/components/ledgerstate.md

 * `Signature Unlock Blocks` must define either an `Ed25519`- or `BLS Signature`.
 * A `Signature Unlock Block` unlocking multiple inputs must only appear once (be unique) and be positioned at the same index of the first input it unlocks.
 All other inputs unlocked by the same `Signature Unlock Block` must have a companion `Reference Unlock Block` at the same index as the corresponding input that points to the origin `Signature Unlock Block`.
 * `Reference Unlock Blocks` must specify a previous `Unlock Block` that is not of type `Reference Unlock Block`.
 The referenced index must therefore be smaller than the index of the `Reference Unlock Block`.
-* Given the type and length information, the _Transaction_ must consume the entire byte array the `Payload Length` field in the _Message_ defines.
+* Given the type and length information, the _Transaction_ must consume the entire byte array the `Payload Length` field in the _Block_ defines.

 ### Transaction Semantic Validation